quantum-engineering-polito/CourseNotes/content/Qubit Electronics/03_Circuit QED/Circuit QED.md

 The state **readout** is performed using a frequency $\omega$ close to the resonance frequency of the bare resonator $\omega_{r}$.
 Under this condition the transmitted spectra depend on the state of the qubit as shown in this picture:
 ![[ReadoutQubitstate.png]]
-So, by observing what is the resonance frequency one can perform **non destructive measurement** on the qubit.
+So, by observing what is the resonance frequency one can perform a **non destructive measurement** on the qubit.
 But what does actually means? #todo ask Riente

 The state **control** can be performed using a frequency $\omega$ that matches the frequency between the two states of the qubit $\omega_{01}$.